code-check/challenge-angular-tutorial/README.md

 }]);
 ```

-This will create a new Controller called `MyController` in our App.
-And in it's scope the will be a string called `text` containing `Hello World!`
+This creates a new Controller called `MyController` in our App.
+And in it's scope there will be a string called `text` containing `Hello World!`

 ## Step 5: Writing the text
 Now in public/index.html again, we will add `{{ text }}` as content for the div with the id `main`.